For those new to the Lead Safe Mama website:

 Please scroll down to see the full laboratory test report for the product pictured above.
 Thank you for your patience.

-As there are almost no reasonable safety thresholds proposed for toxicants (heavy metals) consumed by adults (in foods and supplements), our focus is (as always) on the health of children.
-The available proposed safety thresholds (and guidance) for foods consumed by adults are not set at levels protective of human health and therefore are not relevant to the work we do here at Lead Safe Mama, LLC.
+As there are almost no reasonable safety thresholds proposed for toxicants (heavy metals) consumed by adults (in foods and supplements), our focus is (as always) on children’s health.
+The available proposed safety thresholds (and guidance) for foods consumed by adults are not set at levels protective of human health and are therefore not relevant to the work we do here at Lead Safe Mama, LLC.

-This is the Lead Safe Mama Amazon affiliate link to purchase a test kit similar to what we use for the laboratory testing we are doing.
+This is the Lead Safe Mama Amazon affiliate link to purchase a test kit similar to what we use for our laboratory testing.

-To see more articles related to the laboratory testing of foods and supplements being done by Lead Safe Mama, LLC (including background on this initiative and safer food choices and guidelines), click the pink square below.
-To see the full independent, third party, laboratory report for the product pictured above, please scroll down to the bottom of this page.
+To see more articles related to the laboratory testing of foods and supplements Lead Safe Mama, LLC is coordinating (including background on this initiative and safer food choices and guidelines), click the pink square below.
+To see the full, independent, third-party laboratory report for the product pictured above, please scroll down to the bottom of this page.

 Amazon links are affiliate links.
 If you purchase something after clicking on a Lead Safe Mama, LLC Amazon affiliate link, Lead Safe Mama, LLC may receive a percentage of what you spend — at no extra cost to you.